Building Voice AI with Webex Contact Center BYOVA and AWS Lex

 - Open

-in your browser - Monitor active connections and session data
+http://localhost:8080in your browser - Monitor active connections and session data

 - Open